Longer95479/Longer95479.github.io/_posts/fast-drone/2024-02-26-wall-follower.md

 I wrote deconstruct function outside the class in .h file, which should be enclosed by class that it belong to.

+### static member function

+class members should not be used in static member function, as there is no instance while using a static member function.